Saint Anthony's Emergency Department

 • Designated as Emergency Department Approved for Pediatrics (EDAP) by the State of Illinois, Saint Anthony’s provides specialized emergency care for children – day or night.

-Stroke: Act FAST - To help you remember the warning signs, the commonly used acronym is FAST.
+To help you remember the warning signs of stroke, the commonly used acronym is FAST.

 Face: Sudden weakness in the face, sometimes resulting in drooping on one side of the face is a common sign.
 As a test, ask the person to smile; if she can’t, call 911.